kazbison/AI-final-assignment/README.md

 First we're going to select `audio` by using `document.getElementById("sourceAudio")`.
 Now that the audio element is saved in `var sourceAudio` we can give `sourceAudio` the source `'./audio/' + stringLBtrimmed + '1.wav'`.
 Which translates to `'./audio/animalName1.wav'`.

 > **Make sure to [download the animal sounds](final/audio/ "Location of sound files on our Github") from our Github repository.**
 > It's also possible to download animal sounds yourself.
-Just make sure the sound file is a '.wav' and its named right.
-For instance 'giraffe1.wav'.
+Just make sure the sound file is a `.wav` and its named right.
+For instance `giraffe1.wav`.

 ```javascript
 var sourceAudio = document.getElementById("sourceAudio");